 Our graduates go onto roles like: food and beverage attendant, barista, café service, function attendant, bar attendant and accommodation receptionist.

 Liquor & Gaming NSW regulates the liquor industry in NSW.
 They have approved TAFE NSW to deliver this training.
-At the completion of your course, present your interim RSA/RCG certificates to Service NSW to get your competency card that permits you to work in the industry serving, selling or supplying alcohol. #Recognition of NSW RSA and RCG competency in other jurisdictions: Responsible service of alcohol legislative and knowledge requirements differ across borders.
+At the completion of your course, present your interim RSA/RCG certificates to Service NSW to get your competency card that permits you to work in the industry serving, selling or supplying alcohol.
+Please refer to the Liquor & Gaming NSW website for more information and for current costs.
+Recognition of NSW RSA and RCG competency in other jurisdictions: Responsible service of alcohol legislative and knowledge requirements differ across borders.
 Check with the relevant state authority to see if your NSW RSA and RCG competency is recognised.